nickkraakman/tesla-turbine-telemetry/README.md

 ---

-If you decide not to use the disk image, you can run the following commands to install the necessary packages on your Pi:
+If you decide not to use the disk image, you can run the following commands to install the necessary packages on your Pi (might need to prepend with `sudo`):

 ```
 apt-get upgrade -y